Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 Classic salt soft baked pretzels on a dark plate.

-• All-Purpose Flour – I have only tested this recipe with AP flour.
+• All-Purpose Flour – I have only tested the soft pretzels with AP flour.
 You can try bread flour to make the pretzels extra chewy – like I do for my chewy chocolate chip cookies.

 • Salt – The dough is seasoned with a little table salt.
 Not to be confused with the pretzel salt to top the pretzels.